 - 4. When considering requests for vacation leave, the department must consider the needs of the employee but may require that leave be taken when it least interferes with the department's operational needs (WAC 357-31-205). - 5.
-An employee may accumulate a maximum of thirty working days (240 hours) of vacation leave.
-There are two exceptions in which vacation leave may be accumulated above the thirty working days (240 hours) maximum (WAC 357-31-215). - a.
-If the department denies an employee's request for vacation leave, and the employee is close to the maximum vacation leave (240 hours), the department must grant an extension for each month that the department defers the employee's request for vacation leave.

-i.
-The department must justify the extension with a statement of necessity.

-- b.
-As an alternative, employees may also accumulate vacation leave in excess of the maximum vacation leave (240 hours) as follows: - i.
-An employee may accumulate the vacation leave between the time thirty days is accrued and their next anniversary date.
-Leave accumulated above the maximum vacation leave (240 hours) must be used by the next anniversary date.

-A statement of necessity, as described in subsection (1) of this section, can only defer leave that the employee has not accrued as of the date of the statement of necessity.
-Any accrued leave in excess of 240 hours as of the date of the statement of necessity cannot be deferred regardless of circumstances.
+An employee may accumulate a maximum of 280 hours of vacation leave.
+There are two exceptions in which vacation leave may be accumulated above the (280 hoursmaximum (WAC 357-31-215). - a.
+If the department denies an employee's request for vacation leave, and the employee is close to the maximum vacation leave (280 hours), the department must grant an extension for each month that the department defers the employee's request for vacation leave. - i.
+The department must justify the extension with a statement of necessity using the DSHS 03-519. - b.
+As an alternative, employees may also accumulate vacation leave in excess of the maximum vacation leave (280 hours) as follows: - i.
+An employee may accumulate the vacation leave between the time 280 hours is accrued and their next anniversary date.
+Leave accumulated above the maximum vacation leave (280 hours) must be used by the next anniversary date, or is automatically lost and considered never to have existed. - ii.
+A statement of necessity, as described in subsection (a) (i)of this section, can only defer leave that the employee has not accrued as of the date of the statement of necessity using the DSHS 03-519.
+Any accrued leave in excess of 280hours as of the date of the statement of necessity cannot be deferred regardless of circumstances.